esaSPICEservice/QuACK/README.txt

 functionalities provided by the Fortran subroutines described in 2.
 Arbitrary 3D points can be projected onto the QuACK map in hemispheres side by side or quincuncial layout.
-Generalized (unambiguous) longitudes and latitudes can be computed to use them in any other map projection.
+Generalized (unambiguous) longitudes and latitudes can be computed to use them in any other map projection or to rotate them and feed them back to quack to create traverse or oblique aspects (2) of the QuACK map.
-  `quack' has to be called with the Digital Shape Kernel of a 160,000 plates QuACK shape model as first argument.
+  The command `quack' has to be called with the Digital Shape Kernel of a 160,000 plates QuACK shape model as first argument.
 The latest version is
     dsk/chury_quack_tri_02_01.bds

   When called without any arguments or with the --help option, `quack'